microsoft/tyger/docs/guides/codespecs.md

 :::

-These values can be provided as command-line arguments:
+These properties can also be provided via command-line arguments:

 ```
 tyger codespec create